buildingSMART/IDS/Documentation/PartOf.md

 # PartOf facet

-The `PartOf` facet is designed to check that an element is defined to be part of a predefined set of aggregators.
+The `PartOf` facet is designed to check that an element is part of a predefined set of aggregators through the appropriate relationship.

-The `PartOf.Entity` property identifies the type of the aggregator.

-The predefined aggregation types are:
+The `PartOf.Entity` property identifies the type of the aggregator, and predefined aggregation types are:

-- `IfcGroup` and its descendant classes, and
+- `IfcGroup` (including derived classes), or
 - `IfcElementAssembly`

 ## IfcGroup

-When `PartOf.Entity`  is any of the descendant classes of 'IfcGroup', the facet is satisfied when an entity belongs to the a group via one or more instances of `IfcRelAssignsToGroup`.
+When `PartOf.Entity`  is any of the derived classes of `IfcGroup`, the facet is satisfied when an entity belongs to a group via one or more instances of `IfcRelAssignsToGroup`.

 The value of `PartOf.Entity` should depend on the schema version, as follows: